berlenzhang/power-outages-project/README.md

 ***Alternative Hypothesis*** : The distribution of data in the column `CAUSE.CATEGORY` is different depending on the missingess of the column `DEMAND.LOSS.MW`.

-***Results*** : After conducting the permutation test, we found a TVD observed test statistic of 0.179 and a p-value of 0.0, as a result, we reject the null hypothesis.
-The graph below shows the empirical distribution of this test which indicates that the `DEMAND.LOSS.MW` missigness is dependent on the `CAUSE.CATEGORY` column.
+***Results*** : After conducting the permutation test, we found a TVD observed **test statistic of 0.179** and a **p-value of 0.0**, as a result, we reject the null hypothesis.
+The graph below shows the empirical distribution of this test which indicates that the `DEMAND.LOSS.MW` missingness is likely dependent on the `CAUSE.CATEGORY` column.
 The **red line** on the graph represents the observed test statistic.

 <iframe
   src="assets/emp-dist-1.html"